What to eat in the Azores

-The Azores Islands are a delight for foodies.
-The archipelago’s many unique microclimates, abundant water supply and the volcanic nature of the islands make it possible to offer a large variety of delicious dishes.
-Based on a rich, hearty, peasant-based style of cooking, Azorean cuisine will leave you asking for seconds.
+The Azores Islands are an epicurean delight for foodies.
+The archipelago’s many unique microclimates, abundant water supply, and the volcanic nature of the islands make it possible to offer a large variety of delicious dishes.
+Based on a rich and hearty, peasant-style of cooking, Azorean cuisine is so scrumptious, it will leave you asking for seconds.

 Seafood of the Azores, Portugal

-Not surprisingly, the Azores islands surrounded by cool Atlantic waters haul in a lot of seafood.
-Make sure you try the lapas (limpets) that are usually served grilled in a butter, garlic, and spicy red pepper sauce, or just have them raw with some lemon.
-Also try a type of barnacle known as cracas, which can easily be mistaken for chunks of rocks.
-These are boiled in seawater and served chilled.
-A local variety of lobster is the cavaco- very delicate and tender.
+It should come as no surprise that the Azores Islands, which are surrounded by cool Atlantic waters, offers regional cuisine choices featuring an abundance of seafood options.
+While visiting, make sure you try the lapas (limpets), which are usually served grilled in a butter, garlic, and spicy red pepper sauce, or you can opt to just have them raw with a sprinkling of fresh lemon.
+You should also try a type of barnacle known as cracas, which is sneakily disguised and can easily be mistaken for chunks of rocks.
+These nautical delicacies are definitely distinct, as they’re boiled in seawater then served chilled.
+Another good option is a local variety of lobster called the cavaco, which is known to be very delicate and tender.

 Cheese of the Azores, Portugal

-Cheesemaking has been an integral Azorean craft since the first Flemish settlers arrived in the islands more than 500 years ago, and upon your arrival, it won’t take long to see signs of the Azores’ dairy predilection everywhere.
+Cheesemaking has been a time-honored Azorean craft since the first Flemish settlers arrived in the Islands more than 500 years ago, and upon your arrival, it won’t take long to see signs of the Azores’ predilection for dairy everywhere.

-The number 1 cheese of the Azores is the famous Queijo de São Jorge.
-The cheese has been granted with the Protected Designation of Origin status.
+The number one cheese of the Azores is the famous Queijo de São Jorge.
+The cheese is so beloved, it has been granted with the Protected Designation of Origin status.
 The queijo is aged for months until it reaches a yellow color and a semi-hard consistency.
-Have it on its own or try with a local jams and cold meats.
+When sampling this Azores favorite, you can have it on its own or pair it with a local jam and cold meats.

 Morcela (blood sausage) of the Azores, Portugal

-It may sound strange, but it’s actually very tasty.
-Try the blood sausage with pineapple and you’re in for a culinary treat.
+Although the name may sound strange, this regional delicacy is actually quite tasty.
+Try the blood sausage with pineapple, and you’re in for a special treat.

 Bolo Lêvedo of the Azores, Portugal

-Versatile, slightly sweet Portuguese style English muffins originally from Furnas – you can have them with jam, cheese, or burgers.
+These versatile, slightly sweet Portuguese style English muffins originally hail from Furnas and are a favorite among locals and visitors alike.
+Whatever way you choose to have them, with jam, cheese, or even with burgers, they are sure to satisfy.

 Fresh Fish of the Azores, Portugal

-If you love fish, then the Azores is the place for you.
-With an abundant marine life, you can sample a variety of fresh fish on your visit to the islands.
-From jack-guelly, grouper, forkbeard to eel, barracuda and tuna, you will surely find your perfect tasty catch of the day.
-Make sure you try a delicious tuna steak.
-The tuna from the Azores is so good, it’s shipped to the famous fish-market in Tokyo.
+If you love fish, then the Azores is the perfect place for you.
+With an abundance of marine life literally surrounding the island archipelago, there is no shortage of options, leaving you to sample a variety of fresh fish on your next visit.
+With a list of near endless choices, among which include jack-guelly, grouper, forkbeard, eel, barracuda, tuna, and more, you will surely find your perfect catch of the day.
+Also make sure you try a delicious tuna steak, as the Azores is world-famous for its tuna.
+In fact, tuna from the Azores is so good, it’s even shipped to the iconic fish-market in Tokyo.

 Fish Stew of the Azores, Portugal

-Surrounded by water, it is only natural that many Azorean dishes contain fresh, tasty fish.
-The typical Azorean fish stew contains different types of fish, such as grouper, hake, ray fish, and skate.
+As the islands are entirely surrounded by the ocean, it is only natural that many Azorean dishes contain fresh, tasty fish.
+For example, the typical Azorean fish stew contains different types of fish, such as grouper, hake, ray fish, and skate.
 The fish is cut into small pieces and cooked with white wine, spices, peppers, tomatoes, potatoes and onions.
-It is simply scrumptious!
+The end result?
+A simple yet satisfying stew that is nothing short of scrumptious!

 Chicharros (Fried mackerel) of the Azores, Portugal

-The traditional way to cook mackerel is to batter-fry them and the Azorean way to eat them is to eat the whole fish- tail, head, bones and all.
-Give it a try!
-The sweet fish are served with a spicy molho de vilão sauce, made from a very typical Azorean condiment called massa de pimento, a spicy, salty, and sweet pepper paste.
+The traditional way to cook mackerel is to batter-fry it, but the Azorean way is much more interesting, and delicious!
+In the Azores, diners can look forward to eating the whole fish- tail, head, bones and all!
+Although this may be out of your comfort zone, go ahead and give it a try!
+It’s beyond yummy, especially because the sweet fish are served with a spicy molho de vilão sauce, made from a very typical Azorean condiment called massa de pimento, which is a spicy, salty, and sweet pepper paste.

 Octopus of the Azores, Portugal